Ecwid/ecwid-api-docs/includes/_products.md

 In any Ecwid store there is a [storefront URL](https://developers.ecwid.com/api-documentation/store-information#get-store-profile) field, where store owners can specify their storefront location.

-In case if it's empty, Ecwid will use their starter site URL to provide product URLs in the REST API and other connected services.
+In case if it's empty, Ecwid will use their Instant site URL to provide product URLs in the REST API and other connected services.

 **When a store is embedded into multiple websites**